cornucopia-rs/cornucopia/docs/src/introduction/migration_to_1_0.md

 Cornucopia `1.0` is a major release that adopts the work from the [Clorinde](https://github.com/halcyonnouveau/clorinde) fork (which was itself derived from Cornucopia `0.9`).
 The two codebases have rejoined under the `cornucopia` name.
 This page describes the breaking changes you'll encounter when upgrading from Cornucopia `0.9.x`.

 ## Crate-based code generation
-Cornucopia generates a *crate* instead of a single file which allows it to automatically generate a `Cargo.toml` file customised to support all the necessary dependencies and features required by your queries, without polluting your manifest.
-For example, Cornucopia's ["Full dependencies"](https://cornucopia-rs.netlify.app/book/introduction/dependencies#full-dependencies) example:
+Cornucopia `1.0` generates a *crate* instead of a single file.
+The crate has its own `Cargo.toml` listing the dependencies and features your queries need, so you don't have to add them to your project's manifest.

+For example, Cornucopia `0.9`'s ["Full dependencies"](https://github.com/cornucopia-rs/website/blob/main/book/introduction/dependencies.md#full-dependencies) example:

 ```toml
 [dependencies]